The-Aether-Team/The-Aether/docs/CONTRIBUTING.md

 - You state in the description of your merge request that you agree to the Contributor License Agreement (CLA) found below.

 ### Contributor License Agreement
-By submitting code, assets, or documentation to the repository you are hereby agreeing that:
+By making contributions to this repository you are hereby agreeing that:

 - You grant Gilded Games and other users the right to use your contributions under one of the following respective licenses:
-    - [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) for assets in `/src/main/java/resources` and wiki pages.
-Older assets in the Aether project are licensed under the All Rights Reserved terms.
-If you are contributing new assets or updating existing assets, they will be licensed under the newer CC BY-SA 4.0.
+  - [All Rights Reserved](https://en.wikipedia.org/wiki/All_rights_reserved) for contributed or updated assets in `/src/main/java/resources`.
   - [LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html) for code or other changes.
 - Your contributions are of your own work and are free of legal restrictions (such as patents or copyrights).

 If you have any questions about these terms, please [get in contact with us](mailto:support@gildedgames.com). **If you do not agree to these terms, please do not submit contributions to this repository.**